Capillary/api-documentation/source/includes/_customer.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-customerId* | It is the unique id that is generated internally for a customer.
-Pass the unique id of a customer whose loyalty details you want to fetch programId | Lets you fetch the details of a specific loyalty program if the org has multiple loyalty programs.
+customerId* | It is the unique ID that is generated internally for a customer.
+Pass the unique id of a customer whose loyalty details you want to fetch programId | Pass the loyalty program ID to get details of that particular program (Applicable only if the org has multiple loyalty programs).
 Pass the id of the program that you want to fetch.

 <aside class="notice"> Parameter marked with * is mandatory.</aside>